 Elaine originally joined Age Concern in 2009 for 3 months to support the merger between Age Concern and Help the Aged.
 Since that date, she has worked on many projects for the Charity, both HR-related and otherwise, before taking on the permanent role of HR Manager in 2011.

-Married with two grown up daughters and two granddaughters, Elaine enjoys a variety of interests which include, sailing, horse riding, tennis, and actually anything that involves being outdoors.
+Married with two grown up daughters and three granddaughters, Elaine enjoys a variety of interests which include, sailing, horse riding, tennis, and actually anything that involves being outdoors.
 In addition she is a great supporter of Heart of Midlothian FC and the Scottish Rugby Team.